Its-Just-Nans/bluehats.global/content/about.md

 believe taxes should go to Free Software, endorsing the "public money, public code" principle.

+Feel free to [connect](https://bluehats.global/connect) with other BlueHats or to [promote](https://bluehats.global/promote) our movement.

 # 👓 Co-founders

 - Bastien Guerry ([French Gov OSPO](https://code.gouv.fr))